chrispyth42/yt-clipboard-downloader/README.md

 NOTE:

 It only semi-works in windows.
-Tkinter's clipboard selection behaves differently in a windows environment, and the dependencies of youtube_dl work differently as well; not including the codecs to output to MP3.
+Tkinter's clipboard selection behaves differently in a windows environment, and ffmpeg has a different installation process in windows (the package for converting from the default format of webm, to mp3).
 It does work fantastic in Ubuntu 18.04 though.
-This script uses the packages 'tkinter' and 'youtube_dl' to read the computer's clipboard, and automatically perform download actions on youtube URLs
+This script uses the packages 'tkinter'to read the computer's clipboard, and 'yotube-dl' to perform download actions on youtube URLs

 USAGE: